Diseases

 • Sanitary measures

-2. Determine barriers to uptake of these measures within the farming community
+2. We need to identify the barriers to uptake of effective measures within the farming community.

 • Mechanical and biological control

-A number of control measures can be used, the most important are listed below:
+Various control measures are used; the most important are listed below:

-• Clean and disinfect all buildings with products that kill oocysts
+10. Clean and disinfect all buildings with products that kill oocysts, using the correct disinfectant concentration and contact time

-2. Educate farmers and other decision makers about effective strategies to minimise disease spread, and determine any barriers to uptake of these measures
+2. Educational opportunities for farmers and other decision makers about effective strategies to minimise disease spread could be improved, and barriers to uptake of these measures should be identified.

-4. Examine quality of colostrum (with regard to specific immunological components that are active against Cryptosporidium) and ensure uptake of these components is enabled
+4. Efforts to investigate colostrum quality (with regard to specific immunological components active against Cryptosporidium) and ensuring uptake of these components is enabled would be valuable.

 • Diagnostic tools

 Detection of Cryptosporidium oocysts, specific antigens or nucleic acids present in faeces or other matrices.
-Acid-fast staining methods, with or without faecal concentration, are most frequently used in clinical laboratories but are not sensitive and liable to mis-interpretation.
+Acid-fast staining methods, with or without faecal concentration, are most frequently used in clinical laboratories globally but are not sensitive and liable to misinterpretation.
+Immunofluorescent antibody tests with fluorescence microscopy are also widely used and are more reliable.
+In recent years, the use of point-of-care (PoC) pen-side tests based on antigen detection (immunochromatography), detecting multiple pathogens, has become more common.
+These tools support disease control measures, such as treatment decisions, quarantine etc.

 • Vaccines